 Where to live

 If your school does provide on-campus housing, you should take it at least for your first year.
 Living with lots of fellow students will help ease your transition to life in the USA as you navigate student life together.
 You’ll also be able to meet more people than you would if you lived off campus, and this can help you both socially and professionally as you network with your neighbors.

 If you live off campus, however, find a place to live that has easy access to your school and is preferably with other students so you can enjoy shared experiences.
 But it’s important to realize that the cost of renting an apartment or house varies immensely depending on the part of the country where your school is and on the local supply and demand, so you’ll need to pay close attention to your budget while making plans.
 A one-bedroom apartment in Pittsburgh, for example, might cost $900 a month while the same apartment in Boston could cost $2,000 or more.
 The school’s housing office or financial aid office may be able to provide you with an estimate of the annual cost of renting an off-campus apartment.

-One extremely useful and exciting piece of information for any housing situation: In the USA, if you enter an apartment building it will usually be on the first floor, and the level above it will be the second (and so on).
-That means that – unlike in most other countries, which are entered on the ground floor and the level above is considered first – if you live on the third floor in the USA you will have less stairs to climb than if you lived on the third floor somewhere else.
+One extremely useful and exciting piece of information for any housing situation: in the USA, you enter an apartment building on the first floor, and the level above it is the second floor (and so on).
+That means that – unlike in most other countries, where you enter on the ground floor and the level above is called the first floor – if you live on the third floor in the USA you will have less stairs to climb than if you lived on the third floor somewhere else.